billyadam/raiz-wallet/README.md

 ![User List](img/user-list.png)

 ### User Login
-after we have the user list with their address wallet list, we can proceed with login
+After we have the user list with their address wallet list, we can proceed with login

 the login endpoint is `POST http://{address}/api/users/login` with the payload